pimcore/customer-data-framework/doc/24_NewsletterSync/README.md

 The CMF offers built-in support for synchronizing customer data with MailChimp and Newsletter2Go.
 It synchronizes configured parts of the customer data and optionally also can export mail templates based on Pimcore mail documents.

-> Other newsletter systems could be integrated too by implementing the `NewsletterProviderHandlerInterface`.

 ## Configuration

 The newsletter synchronisation has to be enabled in CMF configuration.
 Additional configurations are